google/ios-webkit-debug-proxy/README.md

 To disable the frontend proxy, use the `--no-frontend` argument.

-#### DevTools note
+#### Devtools note

-In recent version of Chrome and Webkit there're major discrepancies in dev tools protocols, this is why latest Chrome tools are not very functional with this utility.
-Maintaining the compatibility is out of the scope of the current project, in this regard you could find [RemoteDebug/remotedebug-ios-webkit-adapter](https://github.com/RemoteDebug/remotedebug-ios-webkit-adapter) project useful.
-Another option is Webkit devtools extracted from Webkit sources, e.g. [artygus/webkit-webinspector](https://github.com/artygus/webkit-webinspector).
+In recent versions of Chrome and Safari there're major discrepancies between [Chrome Remote Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) and Apple's [Remote Web Inspector service](https://developer.apple.com/technologies/safari/developer-tools.html), this is why latest Chrome tools are not very functional with this utility.
+Maintaining compatibility of devtools is out of scope of the current project, in this regard you could find [RemoteDebug/remotedebug-ios-webkit-adapter](https://github.com/RemoteDebug/remotedebug-ios-webkit-adapter) project useful.
+Another option is [mozilla/valence](https://github.com/mozilla/valence) remote debugging protocol adapter or Webkit devtools extracted from Webkit sources, e.g. [artygus/webkit-webinspector](https://github.com/artygus/webkit-webinspector).

 #### Port assigment